apache/creadur-rat/src/site/markdown/development/ui/generator.md

 4. Create the Maven `@Property` annotation with optional Maven command line property and defaults for the method.
 5. Write all the information into a string and prefix the method name with "set" as per the Maven standard.

-With the result being that a fully formed, Maven complient, Java method signature is developed.
+With the result being that a fully formed, Maven compliant, Java method signature is developed.
 Complete with documentation from the Option description.
 For example "--copyright", which is a deprecated option, produces the following Maven mojo method signature:

 ```java
 /**